 The Inca Trail is restricted to 500 people a day, this allows for around 300 staff (guides, porters etc.) and 200 trekkers.
 There are around 150 registered tour operators that have licenses to operate on the Inca Trail, and it is through these that all trekkers must make their arrangements.
 It is not possible to the trail independently, although it is theoretically possible (but difficult) to arrange your own qualified guide.

 The Inca Trail regulations require all licensed tour operators to meet certain minimum standards that govern porter welfare and group sizes.
 There is a set minimum wage for porters and a maximum weight which they are allowed to carry (this is vetted at a checkpoint on the trail).
 The tour operators are required to use professional qualified guides, and provide emergency first aid, oxygen and radio equipment.
 Group sizes are limited to a maximum of 16 trekkers, with a maximum guide to trekker ratio of 1:8.

-Availability of the Inca Trail permits is controlled by the Peruvian National Institute of Culture http://www.machupicchu.gob.pe/ - (please note these instructions have recently changed, this is the latest access for 2011 Inca Trail Permits).
-The website has recently been revamped and is now much easier to access, if a little temperamental.
+Availability of the Inca Trail permits is controlled by the Peruvian National Institute of Culture http://www.machupicchu.gob.pe/.
 Availability moves incredibly quickly so it is only really useful as an aid to planning.
-Your operator will book the permits for you (you can not do it yourself through this website).
+We will book the permits for you (you can not do it yourself through this website).

-To give an idea of the typical profile of trekkers on the Inca Trail, the following snapshot shows the demographic breakdown of trekkers booked on the Inca Trail in March 2011
+To give an idea of the typical profile of trekkers on the Inca Trail, the following snapshot shows the demographic breakdown of trekkers booked on the Inca Trail.